Joanwambui/DATA-SCIENCE-PROJECTS/README.md

 # DATA-SCIENCE-PROJECTS

-# A group of data science projects that include the following:
+# A group of data science projects that include the following procedures:

 Understanding the problem to be solved.